neutron-org/rate-limiter-contract/README.md

 transfer channel or the "any" channel have a quota that has been filled, the transaction will be rate limited.

 #### Notes on Denom
-We always use the the denom as represented on Osmosis.
+We always use the the denom as represented on Neutron.
 For native assets that is the local denom, and for non-native assets it's the "ibc" prefix and the sha256 hash of the denom trace (`ibc/...`).

 ##### Sends